 Sometimes it’s not about how many you win but how you win them, sure.
 But most of the time it’s about how many you win.
 It took Ancelotti 11 seasons to win three Champions League titles.
 It took Zinedine Zidane three.
-In fact, not even three, as he took over halfway through his first season.
+In fact, not even three, as he took over halfway through his first season in 2015/16.
 So two-and-a-half seasons.
 To win three Champions Leagues.

-Zidane has, in fact, never not won the Champions League.
-What more can you say to that?
-Sure, he won’t be winning any style points or setting any tactical trends like some other managers have managed to do, and he sadly sullied his perfect record with his less successful second spell as Madrid manager, but when you win the Champions League three times in a row in your first two-and-a-half seasons as a manager, how can you be anything but near the top of this list?
+He won’t be winning any style points or setting any tactical trends like some other managers have managed to do, and he sadly sullied his perfect record with his less successful second spell as Madrid manager, but when you win the Champions League three times in a row in your first two-and-a-half seasons as a manager, how can you be anything but near the top of this list?
 Zinedine Zidane: Natural Born Winner.